omgnetwork/optimism/omgx_updates/Engineering_update_4.md

 * Closely related to the UI, is our solution for fast on/off, which consists of deploying liquidity pools across the chains - i.e. we represent moving funds to L2 as a swap, where a person swaps L1 ETH for L2 wETH, where ETH and wETH never actually move across the chain boundaries.
 It's just like Uniswap, except that the two liquidity pools are not in one contract, but in two contracts, on on the L1 and the other on the L2.
 This feature is live, and you can already earn Rinkeby ETH by staking, which provides liquidity for easy swap on/off: https://webwallet.rinkeby.omgx.network - click *Farm* on the top tab. note that contract improvements are pending, and that the contracts have not yet been audited.

 * Blockexplorer.
 A blockexplorer is vital, and there is a simple one you can look at here: https://blockexplorer.rinkeby.omgx.network/?network=OmgX.
 However, we will soon transition to an industry-leading blockexplorer, so you have all the functions you expect and we do not have to maintain our own blockexplorer.
 Related to the blockexplorer is a feature everyone expects - reliable transaction history, so they can easily see their transactions and get reliable updates about their deposits and withdrawals.

+* Hardware wallet support.
+One of the gaping holes in the current webwallet/gateway is the complete lack of support for webwallets - our first step will be to add Ledger Nano support.

 ## 4. Security